You should normally have an upper second-class (2.1) undergraduate honours degree or above.

 - lectures taught by leading cognitive neuroscientists

 - one-to-one expert supervision on your personal research project

 - introductions to a vast array of cognitive neuroscience techniques.

-In essays, presentations and journal clubs, you explore and develop your research focus.
-You’ll choose the topic that interests you most for a research project.
-Taught modules cover a range of cognitive neuroscience fields – from philosophy of science and research methods to consciousness, addiction and social neuroscience.
+You have the opportunity to explore a range of cognitive neuroscience fields – from philosophy of science and research methods to consciousness, addiction and social neuroscience.

 Qualification and course duration

 Course contact details